Go to the main content

 Here's the thing most families don't examine: proximity is not connection.
 Shared obligation is not love.
 And the person who stayed — who handled the finances, who cleaned out the attic, who sat in hospital waiting rooms — may have been physically present for every crisis without ever being emotionally received.

 Research published in the Journal of Social and Personal Relationships in 2019 found that perceived responsiveness — the feeling that someone truly understands and cares about your inner world — is a stronger predictor of relationship satisfaction and reduced loneliness than sheer frequency of contact.
 You can see someone every day and still feel unseen.
 You can call every Sunday and offer nothing but the surface.
-The study makes clinical what anyone who's lived this already knows in their bones: being needed is not the same as being known.

 And that distinction — between being needed and being known — is where the emptiness lives.